bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

 4. SSH connections to the nodes are allowed for monitoring purposes but not meant for computation.
    Administration enforces this by restricting all jobs outside of Slurm to use at most 1 core and 128 MB of RAM.
    This limit is enforced per node per user with Linux cgroups.
+5. Interactive Slurm sessions on scarce resources (GPU/Highmem partitions) are limited to 24 h.

 ### GPU Use

 1. Interactive sessions block resources to the scheduler.
    Interactive GPU use is discouraged.
-2. Accessing GPUs outside of the Slurm scheduler has been disabled by administration.
+2. Accessing GPU cores outside of the Slurm scheduler has been disabled by administration.

 ### Account Policies